How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 As we mentioned in Section~\ref{sec:materials}, we identified the exact moment when feature toggles were adopted in each project.
-Thus, we could observe that 667 projects (70\% of $C_{Cleaned}$) were created without feature toggles and, at some point, introduced a feature toggles framework.
-The average milestone of adopting a feature toggles framework was at 44\% of the history in terms of commits, with 6\% of standard deviation.
-When analyzing the data grouped by programming language over those 667 projects (see Table~\ref{tbl:tbl6}), we could observe that projects in JavaScript presented the earlier moment of adoption.
-In contrast, projects in PHP presented the latest moment.
-In general, the projects adopted feature toggles in similar moments.
+Thus, we could observe that 667 projects (70\% of $C_{RQ1}$) were created without feature toggles and, at some point, introduced a feature toggles framework.
+The average milestone of adopting a feature toggles framework was 982 commits after the project creation, with a standard deviation of 4,771 commits.
+This average adoption milestone is located on average at 44\% of the commits history of the projects contained in our collected snapshot.
+It is important to notice that this percentage will vary if more commits are included in the corpus in the future.
+However, it should give an overall idea of the point where we divide the history of the projects for the analyses in RQ2 and RQ3.

-When contrasting the projects that used feature toggles since their first commit (30\% of $C_{Cleaned}$) and the projects that adopted feature toggles afterward (70\% of $C_{Cleaned}$), we can observe that the average number of developers and the average number of commits differ, as detailed in Table~\ref{tbl:tbl7}.
+When contrasting the projects that used feature toggles since their first commit (30\% of $C_{RQ1}$) and the projects that adopted feature toggles afterward (70\% of $C_{RQ1}$), we can observe that the average number of developers and the average number of commits differ, as detailed in Table~\ref{tbl:tbl7}.
 This clearly shows that the bigger and more mature projects are the ones that adopted feature toggles after their creation.
 This is natural, considering that feature toggle is a recent technology.